brianpham310/swapi/README.md

 # Usage

 The home page display the actions, click on the one you want to execute.
-Note that on the Characters Import Interface and Mass update characters Interface there is some javascript to improve user's experience.
+Note that on the Characters Import Interface and Mass update characters Interface i used Vuejs to improve user's experience.

 # SQL and CSV files